What is it Like to Live with PTSD?

 - Problems with interpersonal relationships.
 You may have difficulty feeling close to another person; feel disconnected or distant from other people.
 It may be hard for you to maintain close relationships with family, significant others, or friends.

 - Negative self-concept.
-You may have a poor perception of oneself.
+You may have a poor perception of yourself.
 You might feel worthless, helpless, shame, guilt, and other problems related to self-esteem.

 C-PTSD can be treated with the same evidence-based treatments that are effective for treating PTSD.
 However, some research suggests that therapy with a focus on re-establishing a sense of control and power for the traumatized person can be especially beneficial.